tintoy/msbuild-project-tools-vscode/docs/BUILDING.md

 To debug:

 1. Open VS Code, and hit F5.
-Both LSP and extension client will be built automatically
+Both LSP and extension client will be built automatically.
+A new instance of VS Code will be opened and a debug session will be activated

 To create a VSIX package: